ShawnSun1031/MCML_edited/README.md

 # MCML_GPU
-the MCML with cuda acceleration which modified by Benjamin Kao and have many purpose
+the MCML with cuda acceleration which modified by Chin Shun Sun and have many purpose

 ---